by Heidi Ratz, Priyanka Roche and Norma Hutchinson - March 2021

 by Heidi Ratz, Robi Robichaud, Lori Bird and Norma Hutchinson - September 2020

 This issue brief is designed to inform policymakers of the state of storage technologies and how utility-scale storage (including long-duration storage) can support a decarbonized grid.
 The brief describes the mix, role and current policy drivers of storage technology today, and explores future grid needs and the potential use of long-duration storage to maintain grid reliability in deep-decarbonization scenarios.

 How Electricity Distribution Companies In India Can Work With Commercial And Industrial Consumers For Renewable Energy Procurementby Deepak Sriram Krishnan, Ashok Kumar Thanikonda, Parul Kumar and Tirthankar Mandal - July 2020

 This working paper discusses utility-offered RE tariffs in India, a relatively new and underdeveloped topic in the Indian energy sector.
 It highlights the key principles that could serve to guide the development of such tariffs in India, based on a study of the literature worldwide, as well as on an analysis of the Indian scenario and interviews conducted.

 by Lacey Shaver, Stephen Abbott and Heather House - June 2020

-The Local Government Renewables Action Tracker is an interactive web tool that presents a compilation of the renewable electricity transactions and advocacy efforts that have been completed by U.S. cities, counties, municipal utilities, and community choice aggregations.
+This technical note outlines the methodology behind the Local Government Renewables Action Tracker, an interactive web tool that presents a compilation of the renewable electricity transactions and advocacy efforts that have been completed by U.S. cities, counties, municipal utilities and community choice aggregations since 2015.